 Blade Thickness: 0.121″ (3.07 mm)

 Overall Length: 8.63″ (219.2 mm)

 The blade on the Fire Spark has a modified tactical spear point, a hollow grind, a non-reflective black oxide coating and a long swedge.

 CRKT did a fine job with the 8Cr14Mov steel on this blade.
 CRKT’s heat treats are on point, and that’s evident in the quality of this blade.
 It sharpens effortlessly and even holds an edge relatively well.

-Don’t get me wrong, CRKT’s premium 8Cr14Mov isn’t a supersteel (by any means) but it’s an amazing budget steel that’s well worth its weight in gold.
+Don’t get me wrong, CRKT’s 8Cr14Mov isn’t a supersteel (by any means) but it’s an amazing budget steel that’s well worth its weight in value.